YummyCatnip/EXUpro/README.md

 ## Q&A

-Q: Why did you start scripting this cards?
+Q: Why did you start scripting this cards, and why cards from EXU specifically?
-A: So I could learn how to do it, and was to lazy to try and come up with my own original cards.
+A: So I could learn how to do it, and I was to lazy to try and come up with my own original cards.

 Q: Why stolen?
 A: I didn't ask permission to script them.